- Be extremely present.

 They communicated with each other; the dried leaf, the field horsetail, the uprooted dandelion, the guarding oak, the nut and the mossy grass, the river.
 The forest was a transmitter passing not only nutrients, but also warnings of uninvited guests.
 All these equations were happening without humans.

 It seemed insanely exotic to a youngling like me.

 Aloud I often ruminated, “You know – I thought – if nature senses danger and we sit here like plums by the fire… Aren’t we, by any means, ready for jam?”

-Greg’s voice would tremble as he began to laugh, “Nature really does behave in a certain way when it senses a threat.
+Greg’s voice would tremble as he had begun to laugh, “Nature really does behave in a certain way when it senses a threat.
 But you, my friend, are definitely not on the list of accused.”

 It was like music to my ears.
 Sitting with Greg induced such a blissful state.
-You felt at peace.
+You simply felt at peace.
 Nature was right here.
 In this reality.
 In your reality.
-The mystical presence of Mother Earth was swallowing you.
-Her spell was in your reach.
-You could scent the ever-present magic.
-Notice the music is swaying you ever so finely, guiding you to see this.
+The mystical spell of Mother Earth was in your reach.
+Although the music is swaying you ever so finely, it alone makes you scent only a small fraction of this.
 Although you are reading a story, you are inseparably also in the story.
 Pause and awake!
 Enjoy the moment.
 Greg and I are part of your experience.
 We are your consciousness.
 Bask in the music awhile.